Vyral/base-template/_posts/2018-06-29-5-things-you-should-not-compromise-on-as-a-buyer.md

 **1. The floor plan.** Make sure that it fits your needs now and in the future.

-**2. The school district.** Even if your kids are out of the house, this matters for resale value.
-You can find out about the different municipalities online to see what school system the home you are looking at is in.
+**2. The school district.** Even if your kids are out of the house, this matters for resale value. &nbsp;You can find out about the different municipalities online to see what school system the home you are looking at is in.

 **3. The neighbors.** If you are interested in a house in a neighborhood you are unfamiliar with, drive around during different times during the day to make sure you will be happy and comfortable there.